 - This is in the webcomic Kid Radd.
 The end of every "Kid Radd" game is an (offscreen) kiss.
 Dan Miller, the author, realized this and pulls a fake-out at the very end, after he already pulled a dramatic Almost Kiss scene.
 Radd and Sheena look like they're finally going to kiss, when a pair of canes drag them offstage and Mook sprites Bogey and Joule jump on-screen - leading to them having an Accidental Kiss.

 - Bittersweet Candy Bowl: Lucy gave one to Mike at the end of Confrontation.

 - In American Barbarian, for Rick.

 - Played with in Magick Chicks.
-To cover up for the events that occurred while Faith was unconscious, Tiffany tells her that she saved the day and that her short term memory is scrambled.
-Instead of getting a just getting a kiss for playing the hero, Faith goes as far to ask if the hero gets a kiss.
-Tiffany pauses, smiles, and complies with zero resistance.
+To cover up for the events that occurred while Faith was unconscious, Tiffany told her that she saved the day; leaving Faith to assume that her short-term memory had been effected.
+Still, she coyly asked if the hero would get a kiss.
+Tiffany paused for a moment, then smiled and figured "sure, why not?"

 - In Tales of the Questor, Quentyn is surprised by one from a fae.
 She's a bit surprised by his lack of reaction.

 - Between Terra and Zadok in 1/0.

 - Bitty and Jack have one in Check, Please! right after Jack's team wins the Stanley Cup, outing Jack as the first openly gay NHL player in the process.

 - Done by a shapely human female in the Woody Woodpecker short "Hot Noon", as well as "Socco in Morocco".